alex-1900/vim-materia/README.md

   "options": {
     "colorscheme": "nord"
   },
-  "packages": {
+  "parts": {
     "nord_vim": {}
   }
 }
 ```
-And then, you can change the json field `packages.nord_vim.disable` to enable/disable this theme.
+And then, you can change the json field `parts.nord_vim.disable` to enable/disable this theme.

 # Mixed
 Some records are used to simplify your setup.